rsyslog/rsyslog/source/configuration/modules/omoracle.rst

 **Available since:**: 4.3.0, **does not work with recent rsyslog versions (v7 and up).
 Use** :doc:`omlibdbi <omlibdbi>` **instead.**
 An upgrade to the new interfaces is needed.
-If you would like to contribute, please send us a patch or open a guithub pull request.
+If you would like to contribute, please send us a patch or open a github pull request.

-**Status:**: contributed module, not maitained by rsyslog core authors
+**Status:**: contributed module, not maintained by rsyslog core authors

 **Description**: